aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

 ## Testing your code

+The idempotency utility provides several routes to test your code.

+### Disabling the idempotency utility

+When testing your code, you may wish to disable the idempotency logic altogether and focus on testing your business logic.
+To do this, you can set the environment variable POWERTOOLS_IDEMPOTENCY_DISABLED with a truthy value.

+### Testing with local DynamoDB

+When testing your Lambda function locally, you can use a local DynamoDB instance to test the idempotency feature.
+You can use [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html) or [LocalStack](https://localstack.cloud/){target="_blank"}.

+=== "handler.test.ts"

+    ```typescript hl_lines="7-9"
+    --8<-- "examples/snippets/idempotency/workingWithLocalDynamoDB.test.ts"
+    ```

+=== "handler.ts"

+    ```typescript hl_lines="7-9"
+    --8<-- "examples/snippets/idempotency/workingWithLocalDynamoDB.ts"
+    ```

 ## Extra resources

 If you're interested in a deep dive on how Amazon uses idempotency when building our APIs, check out